Words by Anonymous

 When I was 9 years old, I was your typical nerdy, only child - very quiet, loved books more than I loved toys.
 But I was also very lonely.
 I was left to entertain myself a majority of the time.
 I longed for attention or for someone to play with me.
 I loved to write little stories about my imaginary life where I had a million friends and got to play Barbies with all the girls at school.

 When I was 9 years old, my cousin moved in with us.
 His parents lived overseas and sent him to us because they wanted him to have a good education at an American university.
 When he first moved in, I was overjoyed.
 I thought, Finally, someone to play with me!
-He was 18 years old and certainly had other things on his mind than hanging out with an 8 year old.
+He was 18 years old and certainly had other things on his mind than hanging out with a 9-year-old.
 But I was lonely and pestered him pretty much all the time and he began to warm up to me.
 We’d play board games or he would read to me.
 We’d watch movies and eat popcorn.
 I was so happy – he was the closest thing to a sibling that I’d ever had.
 I worshipped him like a big brother.

 When I was 9 years old, my cousin molested me.